 Cause of Thoracic Outlet Syndrome

 Thoracic Outlet Syndrome is most common in athletes who perform overhead arm motions, such as in baseball.
-However, runners can suffer from TOS due to the repetitive arm motion, especially if these arm motions are overly vigorous and uncontrolled.
+However, runners can suffer from TOS due to repetitive arm motion, especially if these arm motions are overly vigorous and uncontrolled.

 Treatment of Thoracic Outlet Syndrome: